RohitMenon120192/portfolio/README.md

 ## PROFESSIONAL BIO.

-- Bringing 7 years of focused experience in the industry, I offer a potent mix of skills in coding, embedded systems, mechanical design, controls, automation, and manufacturing.
-My expertise lies in seamlessly     integrating mechanical and robotic systems, as well as merging hardware with software effectively, underscored by a strong track record in problem-solving, communication, and teamwork.
-I am deeply committed to   leveraging my technical skills and collaborative work ethic to propel the company's mission towards a sustainable future.
+- With a robust foundation of 7 years in the industry, I embody a comprehensive blend of expertise across mechanical design and systems, coding, embedded systems, controls, automation, and manufacturing.
+My proficiency is rooted in the artful integration of mechanical and robotic systems, coupled with a seamless fusion of hardware and software, underscored by a strong track record in problem-solving, communication, and teamwork.
+I am deeply committed to leveraging my technical skills and collaborative work ethic to propel the company’s mission towards a sustainable future.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------